NathanFiorellino/TheDataCollectivists/index.md

 ![image](sample_hateframe.png)

-This filtering reduces drastically the size of the total dataset, from more than 1,800,000 quotes to 1445 quotes (we will come back to this result later).
+This filtering reduces drastically the size of the total dataset, from more than 1,800,000 quotes to 1445 quotes.
+We have also modified the initial hatebase dataset, with a cut on some of the less seen keywords, going from 1600 to less than a thousand.
+This has allowed us to better narrow the most used hateful words, getting rid of some obscure and context-specific slur words.

 ### Hate topics presence
 But what are the hate quotes directed towards?
 We can answer that by using a very useful feature: the 'is_about' columns, that collect the topic associated with the word that made a quote be detected by the hateframe extraction.
-By summing all the one hot values over the 9 hate topics (namely: nationalitym ethnicity, religion, gender, sexual orientation, disability, and social class), we notice that some topics receive more hateful quotes than others, namely ethnicity (which suggests racist speech) and gender (which suggests sexism).
+By summing all the one hot values over the 7 hate topics (nationality, ethnicity, religion, gender, sexual orientation, disability, and social class), we notice that some topics receive more hateful quotes than others, namely ethnicity (which suggests racist speech) and gender (which suggests sexism).